A Division of Hub International Northwest, LLC

 Our clients are provided access to WebCOBRA, the employer simply enter the required information into WebCOBRA when coverage first commences and when someone has a loss of coverage due to a qualified event.
 From there, the burden is on us.
 We will issue:

-Additionally, on behalf of our clients, Verde Services:
+Additionally, on behalf of our clients, we: